wpendl99/.github/profile/webServices/express/express.md

 });
 ```

 Remember that the order that you add your middleware to the Express app object controls the order that the middleware functions are called.
-Any middleware that does not call the next function after doing its process stops the middleware chain from continuing.
+Any middleware that does not call the next function after doing its processing, stops the middleware chain from continuing.

 ### Builtin middleware

-In addition to creating your own middleware functions you can use a built-in middleware function.
+In addition to creating your own middleware functions, you can use a built-in middleware function.
 Here is an example of using the `static` middleware function.
 This middleware responds with static files, found in a given directory, that match the request URL.

 ```js
 app.use(express.static('public'));